 What documentation do I need to provide to rent a property?

 If you wish to proceed with renting the property, we will require you to complete an application form and provide supporting documentation.

 The documentation we require include;

-- Proof of ID (Passport OR Driving Licence AND Birth Certificate)
+- ID (Passport OR Driving Licence AND Birth Certificate)

 - Proof of Earnings (last three payslips OR last three-months’ bank statements OR letter from employer confirming salary)

 - Proof of Current Address (Recent bank statement or utility bill)